Alejoboga20/interview-prep/grokking-data-structures/05-dynamic-arrays/README.md

 **_Note: There is no perfect solution because the perfect choice could only be made if we knew the sequence of insertions and deletions in advance.
 But this is a reasonably good solution that works well in most cases._**

 ## Implementing dynamic arrays

+1. We start with an array of size one (unless the client specifies an initial capacity).

+2. If we need to insert a new element and the static array is already filled to its maximum capacity, we resize the array by doubling its size.

+3. After we remove an element from the array, we resize the array by halving its size if only a quarter of the maximum capacity is filled.